novasearch/wiki.novasearch.org/wiki/lab_setup.md

     python --version

-Anaconda + Pycharm or VSCode
+Anaconda + Pycharm or VSCode + JupyterLab
 ------------

-Once you created your Python Environment as described above, you may use PyCharm or VSCode as your development environment.
-Both IDE are perfectly fine offering different advantages.
+Once you have created your Python Environment as described above, you can set up your favourite development environment.
+PyCharm and VSCode are popular choices offering  different advantages.
 VSCode is lighter while PyCharm is better for teams.
 Use your favourite one:
  - [Anaconda + PyCharm](https://docs.anaconda.com/anaconda/user-guide/tasks/pycharm/)
  - [Anaconda + VSCode](https://code.visualstudio.com/docs/python/environments)

+An advice is to use VSCode or PyCharm as your main **programming enviroment** and use Jupyter Lab as your main **data and results interactive analysis environment**.